Siphonophore

-Siphonophores are highly polymorphic and complex organisms.
-Although they may appear to be individual organisms, each specimen is in fact a colonial organism composed of medusoid and polypoid zooids that are morphologically and functionally specialized.
+Siphonophores are highly polymorphic and complex organisms, which blur the line between individual organisms ("regular" animals, built from organs and cells) and colonial organisms (e.g., corals, where each polyp can in principle live on its own).
+Each specimen is composed of medusoid and polypoid zooids that are morphologically and functionally specialized.
 Zooids are multicellular units that develop from a single fertilized egg and combine to create functional colonies able to reproduce, digest, float, maintain body positioning, and use jet propulsion to move.
 Most colonies are long, thin, transparent floaters living in the pelagic zone.

 Like other hydrozoans, some siphonophores emit light to attract and attack prey.
 While many sea animals produce blue and green bioluminescence, a siphonophore, Erenna sirena, was only the second life form found to produce a red light (the first being the scaleless dragonfish Chirostomias pliopterus).

 Anatomy and morphology

 Colony characteristics

-Siphonophores are colonial hydrozoans that do not exhibit alternation of generations but instead reproduce asexually through a budding process.
-Zooids are the multicellular units that build the colonies.
+Siphonophores are colonial hydrozoans that do not exhibit alternation of generations, but instead reproduce asexually through a budding process.
+Zooids are the multicellular units that build the colonies of a siphonophore.
 A single bud called the pro-bud initiates the growth of a colony by undergoing fission.
-Each zooid is produced to be genetically identical; however, mutations can alter their functions and increase diversity of the zooids within the colony.
+Each zooid is produced to be genetically identical, however, mutations can alter their functions and increase diversity of the zooids within the colony.
 Siphonophores are unique in that the pro-bud initiates the production of diverse zooids with specific functions.
-The functions and organizations of the zooids in colonies widely vary among the different species; however, the majority of colonies are bilaterally arranged with dorsal and ventral sides to the stem.
-The stem is the vertical branch in the center of the colony to which the zooids attach.
+The functions and organizations of the zooids in colonies vary widely among the different species, however the majority of colonies are bilaterally arranged with dorsal and ventral sides to the central stem (the stem is the vertical branch in the center of the colony to which the zooids attach).
 Zooids typically have special functions, and thus assume specific spatial patterns along the stem.

 General morphology

 Siphonophores typically exhibit one of three standard body plans matching the suborders: Cystonectae, Physonectae, and Calycophorae.
-Cystonects have a long stem with the attached zooids.
-Each group of zooids has a gastrozooid.
-The gastrozooid has a tentacle used for capturing and digesting food.
-The groups also have gonophores, which are specialized for reproduction.
-They use a pneumatophore, a gas-filled float, on their anterior end and drift at the surface of the water or stay afloat in the deep sea.
-Physonects have a pneumatophore and nectosome, which harbors the nectophores used for jet propulsion.
-The nectophores pump water backwards in order to move forward.
+Cystonects have a long stem with attached zooids.
+Each group of zooids contains a gastrozooid.
+The gastrozooid consisting of a tentacle used for capturing and digesting food.
+The groups also have gonophores that are specialized for reproduction.
+They use a pneumatophore (a gas filled float), on their anterior end to drift at the surface of the water or stay afloat in the deep sea.
+Physonects have a pneumatophore and nectosome, which uses the nectophores for jet propulsion, in which the nectophores pump water backwards in order to move forward.
 Calycophorans differ from cystonects and physonects in that they have two nectophores and no pneumatophore.
-Instead they often possess oil-filled glands which likely help with buoyancy.
+Instead, they typically possess oil filled glands that help with buoyancy.

-Siphonophores possess multiple types of zooids.
-Scientists have determined two possible evolutionary hypotheses for this observation: 1.
-As time has gone on, the amount of zooid types has increased.
-2. The last common ancestor had many types of zooids and the diversity seen today is due to loss of zooid types.
+Moreover, siphonophores possess multiple types of zooids.
+Scientists have determined two possible evolutionary hypotheses for this observation: 1. as time progresses, zooid types have increased; and 2. the last common ancestor had many types of zooids and the diversity seen today is due to loss of zooid types.
 Research shows no evidence supporting the first hypothesis, and has seen some evidence in support of the second.